🚀

 Result

-These new and improved designs made onboarding a smoother process, improved match scheduling, and highlighted premium features much more effectively.
+These new and improved designs made onboarding a smoother process, introduced match scheduling, and highlighted premium features much more effectively.
 Early testing showed users found the new scheduling tool intuitive and convenient, with many expressing excitement about its seamless functionality.
-These updates also showed early signs of boosting user engagement and premium feature adoption for TennisPal.

 saveplates-journey-map